AkshayKumarC132/PeerCheck/README.md

 return exactly that many groups.
 Otherwise, DBSCAN groups embeddings by similarity.
 When DBSCAN either over-splits or collapses all segments into a single cluster, a fallback Agglomerative step re-clusters the embeddings to produce a more reasonable number of speakers.
+Clusters are no longer dropped based on short duration, ensuring every detected speaker receives a label.
 Detected speaker embeddings are matched to stored profiles so the same real-world speaker receives a consistent label across recordings.